Whistle (Flo Rida song)

 "Whistle" is a song by American rapper Flo Rida from his fourth album Wild Ones (2012).
 It was released on April 24, 2012, as the third single from the album.
 "Whistle" was written by Flo Rida, David Glass, Marcus Killian, Justin Franks, Breyan Isaac and Antonio Mobley while production was handled by DJ Frank E and Glass.
+"Whistle" is an electropop, hip house, and pop rap song characterized by a whistling melody.

-"Whistle" is an electropop song characterized by a whistling melody.
-Upon its release, the song received mostly mixed reviews from music critics.
-They generally praised its pop sound, noting that it had the potential of becoming another hit with its "catchy" hook.
-However, several critics gave a negative review for the lyrics, interpreted as a thinly veiled euphemism for oral sex, calling it "the least subtle song ever".
-The song peaked at number one on the Billboard Hot 100, becoming Flo Rida's third number one hit and his first since 2009's "Right Round".
-Outside of the United States, "Whistle" topped the charts in several other countries, including Australia, Canada, New Zealand, and the Republic of Ireland, and peaked within the top ten of the charts in many others, including Denmark, the Netherlands, Spain, and the United Kingdom.
+Upon its release, the song received mixed to negative reviews from music critics, who generally panned the lyrical content and Flo Rida's vocal performance, but praised its pop sound and noted that it had the potential of becoming another hit with its "catchy" hook.
+The cover image of the single also drew praise for its subtlety and originality.
+"Whistle" peaked at the top of the Billboard Hot 100, becoming Flo Rida's third number one hit and his first since 2009's "Right Round".
+Outside of the United States, "Whistle" topped the charts in several countries, including Australia, Canada, Ireland, and New Zealand, and peaked within the top ten of the charts in many others, including Denmark, the Netherlands, Spain, and the United Kingdom.